BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 ![Picture of a commercial espresso machine](/public/images/blog/tech/thinking-in-nextjs/espresso-machine-is-the-api-routes.jpg)

-To shield the clients from the complexity of the espresso maker, the client make a **request** of the server.
+To shield the clients from the complexity of the espresso maker, the client makes a **request** of the server.
 The server goes off and deals with all the complicated bits, and after a while the order is ready.
 Then the server gives a **response**, "Edward, I have your Venti Caramel Crunch Frappuccino!"

 Until the response arrives, the client is free to doomscroll TikTok looking for cat videos and a new crazy coffee drink.